CappeDiem/Discord.js-bot-template/README.md

 # Discord.js Discord bot template
-Basic bot template with command handler.
+Basic bot template with command handler and event handler.

 **This is gonna be rewritten**